California DMV Written Test- California Road Rules 1

 What Resources Do You Need to Prepare For Your California DMV Written Test?

-California DMV Written Test Passing the California DMV written test is essential for obtaining your learner’s permit.
-To succeed, you must get at least 83% of the answers correctly.
+California DMV Written TestPassing the California DMV written test is essential for obtaining your learner’s permit.
+You must get at least 83% of the answers correctly to succeed.

 Want to know how to start preparing for your California DMV written test?
 Here are some valuable resources you can tap:

-1. Get hold of the California DMV Handbook
+Get hold of the California DMV Handbook

-The DMV office in every state releases its own handbook to help people prepare for the DMV written test.
+The DMV office in every state releases its handbook to help people prepare for the DMV written test.
 It is a comprehensive guide that covers all major topics included in the test, such as:

 • Laws and rules of the road